-Beginning at $Y{crit}$ , the material at the inner edge undergoes orbital alterations that moves it outward, into the main body of the ring.
+Beginning at Y{crit} , the material at the inner edge undergoes orbital alterations that moves it outward, into the main body of the ring.
 Angular momentum has to be conserved, so an equal mass of particles shifts inward radially.
 Most of the mass movement that balances the motion of the inner edge comes from the middle of the distribution, not the outer edge.
 This is due to the fact that this migration is powered by the forced eccentricity, and can only "reach out" a distance roughly equal to the forced eccentricity.
-This distance is clearly seen in the plot as the magnitude of the waves at the edge MARK: sentence unclear .
+The magnitude of the forced eccentricity corresponds to 1.7 km; see the amplitude of the edge waves in Fig. 1.41.
 This migration leads to a peak in the density of particle semimajor axes, X around 165 km from Pan and then a trough around 167 km.
-This trough is most pronounced around 35 degrees downstream from the moon.
+This trough is most pronounced around 35° downstream from the moon.
 At that point, the particles at the inner edge have lost roughly 60% of their initial forced eccentricity and those at the outer edge have lost over 80% of their initial forced eccentricity.
-This allows normal diffusion can begin to redistribute the particles.
-MARK: explain how particle interact: what is coefficient of restitution?

-To the left of the large scale binned plot MARK: explain \binned\ are plots showing the individual particles at a variety of locations downstream from the moon.
-From this, you can see that there are interesting interactions between the gravity wakes and the Pan wakes.
-As was discussed in section 1.7.2 and shown in equation 1.123, the wavelength of gravity wakes scales with the surface density, so the natural separation between gravity wakes would be long in high density regions and smaller in low density regions.
+Figure 1.41, left side, shows individual particles at a few selected locations downstream from the moon.
+The locations of these regions are marked by horizontal lines across the surface density plot in the right.
+Interesting interactions between the gravity wakes and the Pan wakes are seen.
+As was discussed in section 1.7.2 and shown in Eq.
+1.126, the wavelength of gravity wakes $\propto \lambda_T \propto \Sigma$, so the natural wavelength of gravity wakes would be larger in high density regions and smaller in low density regions.
 However, the Pan wakes exist because the large scale motion of the particles causes high densities where material is pushed together and lower density where it is pulled apart.
-The structures in the gravity wakes are compressed to have smaller separation, or no separation, moving into the moon wakes, and then they are pulled back apart leaving the peak of the moon wake and going back into the rarefied region.
-This causes
+The structures in the gravity wakes are compressed to have smaller wavelength, to the extreme of having no separation, moving into the moon wakes, and then they are pulled back apart leaving the peak of the moon wake and going back into the rarefied region.
+This causes the two structures to be at odds with one another.